Golden Knights vs. Blues: Betting Trends, Odds, Advanced Stats

 - The Golden Knights have had an average of 6.2 total goals scored in their past 10 games, 0.2 higher than this game's over/under.

-- During the last 10 games, the Golden Knights have scored 1.9 fewer goals per game than their season average.
+- In their last 10 games, the Golden Knights are scoring 1.4 fewer goals per game than their season-long average.

-- The Golden Knights offense's 79 total goals (3.2 per game) are ranked eighth in the NHL this year.
+- The Golden Knights score the ninth-most goals in the league, averaging 3.1 per game for a total of 80 this season.

-- On defense, the Golden Knights are one of the best units in NHL play, allowing only 58 goals to rank second.
+- On defense, the Golden Knights are one of the best units in NHL competition, allowing only 60 goals to rank third.

-- With a +21 goal differential, they're ranked third-best in the NHL.
+- The team has the league's fourth-best goal differential at +20 this season.

 Watch the NHL on Max with the B/R Sports Add-On